rhiannz/AP-Participation/docs/index-test.md

 ![PctParticipation](../../assets/images/PctParticipation.png)

-Since our data Above, we can see the average AP Exam participation by Race and Year.
-We Most notably, Asian students have the highest
+Above, we can see the average AP Exam participation by Race and Year.
+We Most notably, Asian students have the highest ds dsnkl

 ### School Population by Race and Year